Manishkumar-29/design-pattern/README.md

 - **Strategy**
   Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 It allows the algorithm to be selected at runtime.
+  1. **Key Characteristics of Singleton:**
+     1. Encapsulation of algorithm
+     2. Flexibility & Extensibility
+     3. Runtime selection
+     4. Remove CComplex conditions
+     5. Easy testing and debugging
+  2. Definition
+     1. Strategy design pattern helps become it encapsulate algorithm into separate class, making the code module and reusable.
+It's flexible since i can add new strategies without caning existing code. it also allows runtime selection of algorithm, avoids bulky if/else logic and makes each strategy easy to test and debug independently.

 - **Template Method**
   Defines the skeleton of an algorithm, deferring some steps to subclasses.
 It lets subclasses redefine certain steps of the algorithm.